IuliaStefaniaVlad/HrETLApp/Readme.md

 - **Infrastructure as Code:** Use Bicep, Pulumi or Terraform to provide an IaC approach.
 Right now, everything is manually deployed in Azure.

 - **Background service:** Leverage background services instead of using Azure Functions for long-running tasks.

+- **Proper input and output format:** Properly format the input (classes/records for body or get some of the parameters out of the query params).
+Structure the responses as well in proper classes/records to avoid apparently meaningless responses (like the results of GetStatus and UploadFileToBlob endpoints)

+- **Proper endpoint naming:** *UploadFileToBlob* - not the best name :( .

+Here's the corrected version:

+### How to Use the Postman Collection

+- **Register Tenant**: Register a new tenant.
+Provide a name and a password.
+- **Login**: Provide the same credentials and retrieve the authentication token.
+#### From this point on, all requests should contain in the header the bearer token retrieved above.
+- **UploadFileToBlob**: Using the form-data option, upload a .csv file that respects the given structure.
+The returned plain GUID is the "job id".
+Use it in the next request.
+- **Upload/GetStatus**: Using the Job ID, retrieve the status of the job.
+- **Employees/GetEmployee**: When the job is done, request the details for a specific employee using the ID from the .csv.

 #### Personal Note
 Easy to notice, this file was enchanced with some ChatGPT help - just to make things clearer and professional.